 What galls me to no end, though, is how the police and courts can so casually and apathetically convict innocent people on no evidence whatsoever.
 But then, too, there are guilty ones who get off when everyone is convinced of their guilt.
 There have been rape-murder cases, for example, in which everyone knows that the guy is guilty; he pretty much even admits it.
 But his being white, first of all, a celebrity or the son of a prominent public figure, perhaps, the law needs more much proof before they can do anything.
 In these cases, mere suspicion isn’t enough to prosecute.
 They don’t want unnecessarily to antagonize somebody important, you see.

+Like in the case of our former President Donald Trump, when during his impeachment trial for charges of inciting a riot prior to the Inauguration proceedings and other assorted crimes, although there was definite visual and audio proof of his involvement, we had to endure many days of long, drawn-out speeches and a rehash of all that had gone on before.
+He did it; what’s the hold-up?
+He was not arrested, locked-up, arraigned, denied bail for being a definite and probable flight risk, nothing!
 Why can’t we all get that same concession?
+If I, or you, perhaps, had done what Trump did, we would be in prison, no discussion.
+I have been immediately jailed for much lesser charges for which I was totally innocent and for which they didn’t even have any proof.
 More often than not, once they target a suspect, they stop looking for anyone else or consider any other possible scenario.
 It’s this laziness of the police department that allows so many crimes to go unsolved.
 Either they just don’t care enough or they tend to take the easy way out.
 You got somebody now.
 Make the case against them.
 Why should we do any extra work?
 It was reported that only a couple of days after those “Jogger” boys were arrested, the officers assigned to the case were seen in a bar celebrating that they had solved and closed the case so quickly.
 “We got ’em.
 Next!”
 Yeah, you got somebody, but are they the right ones?

 A large number of Korean immigrants settled in Los Angeles and opened their own businesses in South Central, which is predominately-black, but there always was animosity and resentment between the races.
 The blacks didn’t like it that the Koreans were making a viable living in their neighborhood, and the Korean store owners mistrusted all blacks, thinking that they were always up to no good and out to get them.
 Well, if that’s how they feel, why did they go there?
 Why not open their businesses in their own section, Koreatown, or in the lily-white neighborhoods?
 After being told that I am not welcome somewhere, I would take my business elsewhere.